JodusNodus/databrokerdao-dapi/README.md

+## Minting tokens

+Users can (for now) mint demo DTX tokens for themselves.

+`POST /dtxminter/mint`

+Expects the following parameters:

+* amount: uint, amount of DTX tokens to mint

 ## Before transfering tokens

 Before calling a method on a contract that transfers tokens (f.e. enlist, increase, challenge, …), you need to **approve** the amount of tokens first.
 Basically, approving means giving another contract the right to spend your tokens.